 The primary reason for using an organic solution of nutrients is the opportunity to keep your cannabis plants away from the concentrated amounts of chemicals that usually come with synthetic ones.
 Honestly, wouldn’t we all want to use sustainable and natural compounds rather than risk the health of our plants?

-But however appealing as it may seem, you will still have to see whether you can actually use organic soils and fertilizers!
+But however appealing as it may seem, you will still have to see whether you can use organic soils and fertilizers!
 Aren’t store-bought solutions much easier to use since they are already pre-mixed and prepared?
 Which kind of nutrient is more accessible to you?
 Do you have access to the ingredients needed for an organic nutrient solution?

-Benefits and Drawbacks of Both Natural and Artificial Nutrients:
+Benefits And Drawbacks Of Both Natural And Artificial Nutrients:

 Now, what exactly are the reasons why people would have to choose between these two types of nutrients?
 Wouldn’t it be a safer route to settle for organic nutrients and minerals instead?
 Well, the only thing that we can assure you is that it will all depend on personal preferences.
-Many growers will have their own reasons as to why they would much rather opt for a chemically-produced nutrient solution.
+Many growers will have their reasons as to why they would much rather opt for a chemically produced nutrient solution.
 Is it cheaper?
 Does it, contrary to popular belief, make the plants much healthier in the long run?
 All these are acceptable cases as to why growers choose between the two feeding methods!

-In order to further simplify things, here is a list that enumerates the different benefits and drawbacks of organic and artificial nutrients for cannabis plants!
+To further simplify things, here is a list that enumerates the different benefits and drawbacks of organic and artificial nutrients for cannabis plants!

 - Using organic compounds, as the name suggests, is a very natural and sustainable way of keeping your marijuana plants fresh and healthy!
 It is a much eco-friendly way of getting your plants to sprout up without putting much strain on the environment that surrounds your gardens.

-- Additionally, you are fully capable of reusing the soils and growing medium that contain these organic nutrients.
+- Additionally, you are fully capable of reusing the soils and growing mediums that contain these organic nutrients.
 This is a lot safer than having to risk the reusing of soils that contain concentrated doses of chemicals.
 Reusing organic nutrients makes sure that there is little waste in your gardens, further testifying to the degree of eco-friendliness of using them.